API Reference¶

 Example

-from plotsim import build_entity_features
+from plotsim.entity_features import build_entity_features # engine-internal helper

 features = build_entity_features(cfg, tables, manifest)